cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 is that URLs are not proxied,
 which means that content is not delivered to the patron from a proxy server like EZproxy.
 Instead, patrons access the
 original source directly.
 From a patron's perspective,
-this makes sharing URLs nicer.
+this facilitese sharing clean, unproxied URLs.
 As far as I can tell,
 one of the downsides might
 be privacy related.